Build Dev with Browser

 - If you do not have a

-branch you must first configure one following these directions. - If you already have a
+devbranch you must first configure one following these directions. - If you already have a

-Add Branch
+Add Branch¶

 The next screen displays the branches you currently have.
-It shows a New branch

 Each step in the list below matches with the number in the graphic.
-On the left half of the graphic is the default selections for your fork
+On the left half of the graphic is the default selections for your fork when main is the default branch.
+The right side shows the display after making the indicated selections:

 - Click on the drop-down menu labeled 1 in the graphic and choose nightscout/Trio